dell-asm/dell-ciscoucs/docs/ciscousc_discovery_readme.md

 # --------------------------------------------------------------------------
 # Access Mechanism
 # --------------------------------------------------------------------------

-This module uses the  Ruby Rest Client Gem ( Version 1.6) to interact with the Ciscousc.
+This module uses the  Ruby Rest Client Gem ( Version 1.6) to interact with the Cisco UCS.

 # --------------------------------------------------------------------------
 #  Supported Functionality